Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Old Dominion's games have gone over 67 points in only one opportunity this season.
+- Old Dominion's games have gone over 66.5 points in just one opportunity this season.

-- Saturday's total is 2.9 points higher than the combined 64.1 PPG average of the two teams.
+- The combined points per game average of the two teams, 64.1, is 2.4 points fewer than Saturday's over/under.

-- The 67.9 points per game these two squads have allowed their opponents to score this season are 0.9 more than the 67 total in this contest.
+- The 67.9 points per game these two squads have allowed their opponents to score this season are 1.4 more than the 66.5 over/under in this contest.

-- The Hilltoppers and their opponents score an average of 63.1 points per game, 3.9 fewer than Saturday's total.
+- The average total in Hilltoppers games this season is 63.1, 3.4 points fewer than Saturday's over/under of 66.5 .

 Western Kentucky Stats and Trends

-- Western Kentucky has two wins against the spread in five games this year.
+- Thus far this season Western Kentucky has two wins against the spread.

-- Western Kentucky's games this year have hit the over on all four set point totals.
+- Western Kentucky's games this year have eclipsed the over/under in all four opportunities.

-- Western Kentucky is 2-2 against the spread and 1-4 overall this season when the team notches more than 29.5 points.
+- When Western Kentucky records more than 29.5 points, it is 2-2 against the spread and 1-4 overall.

-- In games that Western Kentucky totals over 330.5 yards, the team is 2-2 against the spread and 1-4 overall.
+- When Western Kentucky churns out more than 330.5 yards, the team is 2-2 against the spread and 1-4 overall.

 - This year, the Hilltoppers have turned the ball over five times, while the Monarchs have forced five.